KlausVigo/phangorn/pages/new_ape_phangorn.md

 The minimal number of SPR steps between 2 trees may actually be less than we used to construct, so the results are even better.
 It is also reasonable fast and there are not so many programs around which compute it.

-The plotting of phylogenetic networks is looking much nicer and it got easier to import and export networks from and to *Splitstree*, but more will be in another post soon.
+Additionally the plotting of phylogenetic networks is looking much nicer and it got easier to import and export networks from and to *Splitstree*, but more will be in another post soon.

 ### References